sagemath/trac_to_gh/Issue 7434.md

 # Issue 7434: notebook: new modal jquery dialog boxes are covered by jmol 3d graphics

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7434

 Original creator: was